matomo-org/developer-documentation/docs/extending-database.md

 ```

 Plugins should remove the column in the [uninstall](/api-reference/Piwik/Plugin#uninstall) method, **unless doing so take very long time**.
 Since log tables can have millions and even billions of entries, removing columns from these tables when a plugin is uninstalled would be a bad idea.

+If you want to learn more about the structure of existing tables, read the [Database schema reference](/guides/persistence-and-the-mysql-backend).